secretstartups/handbook/total-rewards/compensation/compensation-review-cycle/index.html.md

 To ensure a smooth process, the Total Rewards team will freeze any compensation changes relating to promotions as part of the Annual Compensation Review process leading into the [Manager Review](/handbook/total-rewards/compensation/compensation-review-cycle/#manager-review) portion of the program.
 Any compensation or promotion change requests need to be [submitted in BambooHR](/handbook/people-group/promotions-transfers/#for-managers-requesting-a-promotion-or-compensation-change) by 2020-12-04 with last available effective date of 2020-12-01 or 2020-12-16.
 If an exception needs to be made and a compensation change needs to be processed during this time, such as relocations or other reasons, please send an email to Total Rewards.

-For internal transfers, Total Rewards will need a list of active applicants from Recruiting on roles as of 2020-12-16.
+For internal transfers, Total Rewards will need a list of active applicants from Talent Acquisition on roles as of 2020-12-16.
 If a team member takes an internal transfer, they will be removed from the Annual Compensation Review process as their compensation will be reviewed per the hiring process.

 Any compensation changes that result from Annual Compensation Review will have an effective date of 2021-02-01.
 If a manager anticipates that a promotion is more suitable to process for a team member, the manager has the option to remove the team member out of the Annual Compensation Review process.
 If this is the case, please send an email to Total Rewards no later than 2020-12-16.